So, exactly what is the Vatican?

 Here's what you need to know about visiting the Vatican:

-Vatican City is a sovereign city-state inside Rome, Italy.
+Vatican City is a sovereign city-state inside Rome in central Italy.
 It occupies 49 hectares (121 acres) and has a population of around 800-900 people.
 In both size/area and population, Vatican City is the smallest sovereign state in the world.
 There is no capital of Vatican City as the city is the state itself.

 Take a look at Vatican City on a world map.
 (It opens in a new window.)